danialgoodwin/dev/git-github-cheat-sheet.md

 - [7] http://stackoverflow.com/questions/15324900/standard-to-follow-when-writing-git-commit-messages/15325058#15325058

+### Rebase ###
+There are pros and cons of using `git rebase`.
+You should read more because there isn't enough information here yet.
+Basically, rebasing combines many commits together.
+Whether or not rebasing should be done likely depends on how the commit messages are being use.
+- Pro: Cleaner commit/log history, with less commit messages to look at (but still same amount of code changes).
+- Con: History is deleted and commit messages are lost.
+It may be helpful to keep the history.

+(TODO: Look up more about `git pull --rebase`)

 ## Further Resources ##
 - Great article on how Git stores you data: [Git for Computer Scientists](http://eagain.net/articles/git-for-computer-scientists/)
 - The entire [Pro Git](http://git-scm.com/book/en) book.